uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * Select the relevant lots
 * Go to `Vector > Geoprocessing Tools > Buffer`
-* This time choose "Reprojected" as the Input Layer, and tick "Selected features only"
+* This time choose "Reprojected" as the Input Layer
 * You'll notice the distance is now in metres.
 For this instance, I want a larger buffer of 50 m.
 * When you click "Run", your buffer should be a good distance away from the original boundary.